-Cutting the grommet with a utility knife or something similar is not recommended, because this may cause a large opening in the grommet that would allow insects or other contaminants to enter the enclosure.
+Cutting the grommet with a utility knife or something similar is not recommended, because this may cause a large opening in the grommet, allowing insects or other contaminants to enter the enclosure.

 2 Lift the appropriate Line Module door (see Figure 9).